Mylene Niedzialkowski

 No, I have been working in the creative industry for 12 years.
 Previously, I worked with children suffering from serious illnesses, cancer, or degenerative diseases.
 It’s a job that I didn’t have the strength to return to when I had my children.
 So I turned to a passion activity where everyday life, even if it is serious, is much lighter.

 I come from a family of creatives and artisans.
-I spent my childhood observing these skills, in sewing, tapestry, jewelry, cabinetmaking, welding… I learned at a young age to make lots of things, and to try lots of techniques.
+I spent my childhood observing these skills: sewing, tapestry, jewelry, cabinetmaking, welding… I learned at a young age to make lots of things and to try lots of techniques.

-I have two activities, one of artistic direction, designs and models, which I love.
-And the typical days of this first activity are made up of drawings, prototyping, testing materials, shapes and learning new techniques which allow me to work with raw materials that I do not yet know.
+I have two activities, one of artistic direction, design, and models, which I love.
+And the typical days of this first activity are made up of drawings, prototyping, testing materials, shapes, and learning new techniques that allow me to work with raw materials that I do not yet know.

-The second activity is that linked to my brand of decorative objects Georges, to the management of the factory, and for this reason, it is the management of human resources, the organization of production and administrative and accounting work.
+The second activity is linked to my brand of decorative objects, Georges, to the management of the factory, and for this reason, it is the management of human resources, the organization of production, and administrative and accounting work.
 Much less glamorous!

 They are favorites, a discovery of a material, and a desire to work on it.
 That’s all.

 I think their particularity is that they are raw.
 This is not a sanitized, perfect, cold contemporary design.
-These are handcrafted pieces made with the most natural materials possible, worked in such a way as to retain their rough edges. even sublimate them.
+These are handcrafted pieces made with the most natural materials possible, worked in such a way as to retain their rough edges.
+Even to sublimate them.

 I do not know…